ChengLiangYeh/dlcv_hw3_project/README.md

 [Unsupervised Pixel-Level Domain Adaptation with Generative Adversarial Networks](https://arxiv.org/abs/1612.05424)

 ## Evaluation
-To evaluate your UDA models in Problems 3 and 4, you can run the evaluation script provided in the starter code by using the following command.
+To evaluate your UDA models, run the evaluation script by using the following command.

     python3 hw3_eval.py $1 $2